 As a complement to the Acera-Escola L'Horitzo school exchange this winter, Acera students in this class will examine different forms of public art and create their own, with the goal of displaying them in indoor spaces.
 Students will work with different themes to communicate their vision of the world, our cultures, and/or our cultural experiences.
 They will do so by conducting different types of research, visiting local museums and other public spaces where these types of works are displayed, as well as by designing and producing works in one of several choices of media, from digital ones such as photography, video & sound, to more traditional tactile forms such as visual arts and woodwork.
 Students will be working with specific teachers based on their choice of medium.
-For example, students interested in woodworking will work with Josh; students interested in visual arts will work with Camila.
+For example, students interested in woodworking will work with Josh; students interested in working with digital media will work with Jamie; and students interested in visual arts will work with Camila.
 They will have ample studio time to make their ideas come to life in Trimester 2 before, during and after the exchange.